NiceDuckGames/Jovia/README.md

 ## Sponsorship and Support 💡

-Ducky AI is a community-driven project, and your support is greatly appreciated.
+Ducky AI is a passion-driven project, and your support is greatly appreciated.
 You can support the development of Ducky AI through the following platforms:

 - **GitHub Sponsorship**: Become a sponsor on GitHub to support ongoing development and maintenance of Ducky AI.
 [Sponsor Ducky AI](https://github.com/sponsors/NiceDuckGames)